-The collapsed levels in the core and reflector bypass are depicted in Fig. 5.105.
+The collapsed levels in the core channels and reflector bypass are depicted in Fig. 5.102 to Fig. 5.103.
 After the pump stop at 100 min, the two-phase mixture collapses and the coolant is accumulated in the lower plenum and in the lower core region.
-Continuous loss of coolant results in a slow level decrease up to 140 min.
-The water level is then at 1.2 m and decreases slightly faster after control rod failure and beginning of absorber melt relocation at 146 min.
-With the start of metallic melt relocation at 156 min, the levels in the five parallel channels develop differently, according to the degree of blockage.
+Continuous loss of coolant results in a slow level decrease up to 170 min.
 The pump restart at 174 min leads to a sharp level rise, more pronounced in the outer rings than in the inner rings.
 Afterwards, the core dries out again.
 At time 200 min core reflooding starts due to the high-pressure injection.
+As measured data values are missing, here only the comparison of the simulations with different ATHLET-CD versions is shown.